 Vibrations in the plane of the sample are measured using an imaging system at normal incidence to the sample, reported previously [4] to have a resolution of about 3 $\mu$ m.
 Images of the the sample are recorded at a rate of 7.5 Hz, limited by the frame rate of the camera, over a period of roughly 10 s.
 Relative displacements between these images are determined using the registration of recognizable features on the sample surface with an accuracy of 0.04 $\mu$ m, as described in Appendix B. Sub-resolution and sub-pixel accuracy in image registration is possible when only a rigid 2D translation between images is present [29].
 These measurements are ultimately limited by image signal-to-noise ratio.
 Using this technique, we measure a horizontal rms vibration amplitude of 0.4 $\mu$ m.
 Typical long-term variation in rms vibration amplitude is 0.1 $\mu$ m.
-The limited frame rate of the camera plane of the sample.
+The limited frame rate of the camera prevents us from observing the spectral weight of various vibrational frequencies in the plane of the sample.